lvlcn-t/go-kit/README.md

 - [lists](/lists/lists.go): A collection of functions to work with lists, such as filtering, mapping, and reducing.
 - [executors](/executors/retry.go): Some useful executors to handle common scenarios like retries with exponential backoff.
 - [metrics](/metrics/metrics.go): A simple wrapper around [otel](https://opentelemetry.io/docs/languages/go/getting-started/) to get a trace provider based on the provided configuration.
+- [apimanager](/apimanager/manager.go): A wrapper around [gofiber/fiber](https://github.com/gofiber/fiber) to manage an API server with the ability to add routes, route-groups, and middleware.

 ## Installation